r-hub/blog/content/post/2020-04-29-maintenance/index.md

 ## When and where to use the tools?

-Now, knowing about useful tools for assessing and improving your package is good, and having tried them locally is great, but how about learning to tame some online services to run commands at your own will.
+Now, knowing about useful tools for assessing and improving your package is good, but _when_ and _where_ do you use them?

 ### Continuous integration

+How about learning to tame some online services to run commands on your R package at your own will and without too much effort?

 #### Run something every time you make a change